Written, and photographs, by Armin du Preez – Director of Africa Scorpion Research

 WHAT SHOULD I DO WHEN STUNG BY A SCORPION?

-There are a number of myths and tales about treating scorpion stings, which are ineffective, if not harmful or outright dangerous: applying diesel or petrol to draw out the venom, or killing the scorpion by rubbing it on the stung area to prevent symptoms.
+There are several myths and tales about treating scorpion stings, which are ineffective, if not harmful or outright dangerous: applying diesel or petrol to draw out the venom or killing the scorpion by rubbing it on the stung area to prevent symptoms.

 WHY DO SCORPIONS ENTER HOMES?

 Some species have been known to wander into homes where they are often attracted by water or humidity, or else they are wandering males looking for females.
 Commonly seen in Gauteng is the plain pygmy thick-tail (Pseudolychas ochraceus), which is often found in bathrooms and sinks where it is seeking out moist environments.
 Scorpions will not infest a home, as they are solitary animals and will only be seen together during mating, or when a male guards a female after mating to deter other males from mating with her before he disperses.

 It is the hyaline layer in the scorpion’s exoskeleton that reflects particular wavelengths of in the ultraviolet light spectrum.
 While we still don’t fully understand the reason behind this phenomenon, it is thought that perhaps this ability helps scorpions to better “see” their surroundings, or maybe attract their insect prey.